bafarris/poli179/README.md

 ### Pre-Processing

+- Tokenized the text
+- Removed non-alphanumeric words and stop words
+- Replaced missing values with empty strings
+- Created a tokens column with pre-processed text
+- Kept tokens with at least 10 words
+- Converted tokens column to sentences
--
+- Initialized Word2Vec
+- Gave each vector 300 dimensions
+- Made a context window of 6 words around the target word
+- Ignored words that appear less than 10 times
+- Used 5 iterations of training

 ### Method 1

-The first method used will be the Bidirectional Long Short-Term Memory (Bi-LSTM) model due to its solid performance record with text data from taking the context of text forward and backward at the same time.
+The first method used will be the Bidirectional Long Short-Term Memory (Bi-LSTM) model due to its solid performance record with text data from taking the context of text forward and backward simultaneously.

 ### Method 2